xtfocus/khoailang/journal/next_thing.md

 #codebase
-1. Quiz population:
+0. Fix step order in import

-Quiz population: Currently, we let user select language after import txt files.
+Currently, we let user select language after import txt files.
 This should be reversed:

 - 1st step: User must select the language
 - 2nd step: User must select the file to upload
 - 3rd step: Processing: This can takes quite sometimes depends on the file size, so let's refuse if the file is over 1000 lines or any lines is over 30 characterse, notice user reason of refusal.

+1. Quiz population:

     After the txt file is uploaded: We populate flashcards and quizzes for words that dont yet exist.
 By checking in the "flashcards" table, using "front" and "language_id" and "owner_id" After checking duplicates and stuff, for non-duplicates (words that user doesn't own), we: